Clarity-Digital-Twin/nedc-bench/FINAL_PARITY_RESULTS.md

 2. **Epoch Boundary Issue:** The 9 TP difference in Epoch (0.027%) is due to floating-point boundary conditions when sampling at 0.25s intervals.
 We identified the root cause in `EPOCH_PARITY_INVESTIGATION.md`.

-3. **Production Ready:** With 3/4 algorithms at exact parity and 1 at 99.97% parity, the Beta implementation is validated and production-ready.
+3. **Production Ready:** With 4/5 algorithms at exact parity and 1 at 99.97% parity (Epoch), the Beta implementation is validated and production-ready.

 ## FILES GENERATED